 Who Is Osiris in Egyptian Mythology?

 To understand who is Osiris in Egyptian mythology, you need to see him within the divine family of ancient Egypt.
 Osiris was the husband of Isis, the father of Horus, and the brother and victim of Seth.
-These relationships form one of the most powerful myths in Egyptian religion.
+These relationships form one of the most powerful myths in Egyptian religion, and they connect naturally with wider guides to ancient Egyptian gods and the principal deities of ancient Egypt.

 Osiris was remembered as a wise and civilizing ruler.
 He represented order, fertility, agriculture and legitimate kingship.
-But after his death and resurrection, he became something even greater: the Osiris underworld god, the ruler who receives and judges the dead.
+But after his death and resurrection, he became something even greater: the ruler who receives, judges and protects the justified dead.

 This is why Osiris was not only a funerary figure.
 He was a bridge between life and death, earth and underworld, king and ancestor, suffering and renewal.